rosa-abf/abf-doc/content/abf/scripts/publication_of_packages.md

 ---
-title: RosaLab ABF Documentation - Publication of packages
+title: Publication of packages | ABF Package build environment
 ---

-# RosaLab ABF Documentation - Publication of packages
+# Publication of packages

 * <a href="#introduction">Introduction</a>
 * <a href="#buildsh-script">build.sh script</a>